photo Locations of visitors to this page

 I’ve read about this cat toy called “Da Bird.”
 Everyone seems to swear by it and love it, so I looked it up.
 Turns out it’s essentially feathers attached to a string attached to a pole of some kind.
 Now, I don’t know the exact mechanics of this popular cat toy, but my thought was: “I’ve been using leather shoelaces/crinkly plastic and part of a fishing pole for years, this isn’t new.”
 My cat Misty loved that fishing pole/leather shoelace thing - she’d chase it for hours, drag it around the house, and would even bring it to me as I sat on the couch watching TV.

 The most obvious difference of Da Bird is the feather tip.
 And I suspect Da Bird uses a more stretchy, springy type string than leather bootlaces.
-Still, since I’m cheap, and I like to tinker with things, I thought I’d try making my own Da Bird.
+Still, since I’m cheap and like to tinker with things, I thought I’d try making my own Da Bird.
 Kind of.
 I mean, y’know, it won’t have the springy string to make it bounce around, but that’s what arm muscles are for.
 And a leather shoelace lasts for years.
 I know, because the toy Misty played with I only ever used one shoelace for it, and it lasted for a decade.
 Alas, I don’t have that fishing pole piece anymore, so I’d have to improvise for the stick.

 cat toy cat toy